Bejeweled Blitz

 Bejeweled Blitz is a puzzle video game, originally a Facebook application which was developed and published by PopCap Games; since 2011 Electronic Arts took over the publishing and distribution duty after EA acquired PopCap.
 It developed into a downloadable game, based on the then-in-development Bejeweled 3 engine, due to popularity of the differences from Bejeweled 2 and its new graphics.
-As with the Bejeweled series, Bejeweled Blitz is based on the Shariki game mechanic.
+As with the Bejeweled series, Bejeweled Blitz is based on the match-three game mechanic.
 It is the fourth game of the Bejeweled franchise and initially was available on iOS as part of the Bejeweled 2 iOS application, later on with the standalone iOS application.
 The game was then released on Android devices.